TAKE OFF

 “Yep.”

-“Did Mathew and Taylor do theirs?
+“Did Noah and Tyler do theirs?

 “Uh huh, after I threatened them with righteous anger.”